HTML elements reference

 <style> Contains style information for a document or part of a document.
 It contains CSS, which is applied to the contents of the document containing this element.

 <title> Defines the document's title that is shown in a browser's title bar or a page's tab.
-It only contains text; tags within the element are ignored.
+It only contains text; HTML tags within the element, if any, are also treated as plain text.

 Sectioning root